 "Dr. Wales' care of these patients demonstrates a lack of knowledge, skill and judgment of such a nature and to an extent that he is unfit to continue to practise or that his practice should be restricted," said the decision.
 "The deficiencies he displays are current.
 Accordingly, the committee finds Dr. Wales incompetent."

 While doctors feel comfortable performing older medical tests or treatments that were taught in medical school, similar to any professional, they should be constantly updating their skills.
-Technology and research is always happening and in many cases, these new innovations assist physicians in their work; however, there is sometimes a risk associated with the use of new technologies.
+Technology and research is always advancing and in many cases, these new innovations assist physicians in their work; however, there is sometimes a risk associated with the use of new technologies.

 Many hospitals in the US have adopted the da Vinci surgical system, which Canadian hospitals have been slower to accept.
 But recent studies found that one issue with the minimally invasive robotic surgical system is that there's no standard of hours to ensure that doctors are well versed in its use before performing surgery.
 Not enough practice can lead to surgical errors, which regardless of the method can lead to devastating consequences for patients, which could greatly impact their quality of life.